All of This: Music

+"All of This" is a gothic-tinged pop song that uses strings and guitar effects to create a moody atmosphere.
+Smith's vulnerable vocal delivery contrasts with DeLonge's higher-pitched singing, while layered instrumentation creates an atmospheric, haunting sound.
 The song is composed in the key of A major and is set in time signature of common time with a moderate tempo of 112 beats per minute.
 The vocal range spans from A_{3} to C_{#5}.